SANDRA GRACE

 Picture

-You scuttle into the grocery store; pick up coffee, pasta, and brown sugar; then you head to the bulk foods section for one more thing.
+You scuttle into the grocery store, pick up coffee and brown sugar, then you head to the bulk foods section.
 You grab a little plastic bag and a twist tie.
-(This is back in the good ’ol days when the bulk section had bulk food, and nobody minded that we all served ourselves from the bins.)
+You sidle up to the almonds and your mouth starts to water.

-You sidle up to the almonds, and your mouth starts to water ...
-But, wait!
+But wait!
 What’s this?
-Stray almonds all over — in the tray beneath the dispenser and on the floor!
+Stray almonds all over—in the tray beneath the dispenser and on the floor!
 And you think to yourself, Goodness, people are wasteful!
 What a shame!

 Oh no!
 Oh, goodness!
-There’s tapping — still tapping! — and your head snaps back to the dreadful scene ...
+There’s tapping—still tapping!—and your head snaps back to the dreadful scene.
+Almonds unrestrained!
+Malfunction!
+What’s happening?

 You jump into action, back in there to save them.
-You stuff your bag under the spout again, but your fingers are tripping all over themselves, and the bag just collapses while almonds shoot past, pinging off the tray, into your basket, and all over the floor!
+You stuff your bag under the spout, but your fingers are tripping all over themselves, and the bag just collapses while almonds shoot past, pinging off the tray, into your basket, and all over the floor!
 No, not on the floor!!

-You grab for the lever — you’ll fix this — and you give a good yank.
-Yet in your befuddlement, you err ...
+Then you see it—an almond stuck way up in the chute!
+For pity’s sake, jammed in there like that, the valve can’t close!
+You grab for the lever—you’ll fix this—and you give a good yank.
+Yet in your befuddlement, you err.
 There’s a startling gush of almonds, unleashed!
-And with horror you realize you’ve brought the valve wide open!
+And with horror you realize you’ve brought the valve wide open, not closed!

 A torrent ensues.
 Almonds fly at you, inside your coat, mounding up in your basket, pounding the floor.
 It’s madness!
 Oh, stop!
 MAKE IT STOP!

-You just know by now everyone’s staring, but you don’t dare turn your head cuz you can’t let them see what a state you’re in: all flustered and sweating.
+You just know by now everyone’s staring, but you don’t dare turn your head cuz you can’t let them see what a state you’re in, all flustered and sweating.
 You have to end this!
 End it now!
 You muster everything in you, and you shove that lever as hard as you can.
-This time it crunches and jolts … and finally goes all the way closed.
+This time it crunches and jolts…and finally goes all the way closed.

 The deluge subsides.